Northwest Athletic Conference

-The Northwest Athletic Conference (NWAC), formerly the Northwest Athletic Association of Community Colleges (NWAACC), is a sports association for community colleges in the U.S. states of Oregon, Washington, and along with the Canadian province of British Columbia.
+The Northwest Athletic Conference (NWAC), formerly the Northwest Athletic Association of Community Colleges (NWAACC), is a non-profit two-year college conference for community colleges in the U.S. states of Oregon and Washington, along with the Canadian province of British Columbia.

-The NWAC, now with 36 members, is the largest community college conference in the United States.
+The NWAC, now with 37 members, is the largest community college conference in the United States.
 It is not affiliated with the National Junior College Athletic Association (NJCAA), but acknowledges on the NWAC website athletes representing conference schools in the NJCAA wrestling tournament.

 History

 The NWAC ("En-Wack") was originally formed in 1946 as the Washington State Junior College Athletic Conference (WSJCAC).
 In 1961, the State Legislature removed a legal roadblock that had barred the establishment of junior colleges in counties with four-year colleges.
 After the Legislature took action, the number of schools in the WSJCAC nearly doubled.
 Three years later, the conference was renamed the Washington Athletic Association of Community Colleges (WAACC).

 In 1970 the conference admitted its first non-Washington member, Mt.
 Hood Community College of Gresham, Oregon, which had left the Oregon Community College Athletic Association (OCCAA).
 At that time, the WAACC became the Northwest AACC, reflecting its two-state membership.

 The NWAACC merged with its Oregon counterpart in 1983, resulting in a 26-member circuit stretching from southwestern Oregon to the Canada–US border.

 On July 1, 2014, the conference announced that they were becoming the Northwest Athletic Conference.